parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-1/interactions/README.txt.txt

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = g++ # Or your preferred compiler supporting OpenMP offloading OPTIMIZE    = yes
+COMPILER    = <Your OpenMP offloading compiler>
+OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TABLE       ?= no

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler (must support OpenMP offloading).
+COMPILER <Your OpenMP offloading compiler> - This selects your compiler (e.g., icc, clang).

-OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.
+OPTIMIZE - Adds compiler optimization flags.

-DEBUG - Adds the compiler flag "-g".
+DEBUG - Adds compiler debugging flags.

-PROFILE - Adds the compiler flag "-pg".
+PROFILE - Adds compiler profiling flags.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion